rmsolgi/lrtm-s5ptn/README.md

 # LRTM-S5PTN

-The LRTM-S5PTN was developed to investigate the low rank properties of large scale spatiotemporal atmospheric variables with low rank tensor modeling (LERTM) of Sentinel-5P TROPOMI Tropospheric NO2 (S5PTN).
+The LRTM-S5PTN was developed to investigate the low-rank properties of large-scale spatiotemporal atmospheric variables using low-rank tensor modeling (LRTM) of Sentinel-5P TROPOMI Tropospheric NO₂ (S5PTN).

 The workflow is as follows:

-1- Point data should be downloaded from GES DISC.
+Point data should be downloaded from NASA GES DISC.
-2- The point data is converted to rasters based on given qa_value, date_interval, and resolutions (see an example code here).
+Conversion to rasters: The point data is converted to rasters based on specified qa_value, date_interval, and resolutions (see converter_example.py under examples).
+This step is currently not functional in this Git due to the size of the daily point data, which exceeds Git's maximum file size.
+One first need to download the data and set directories as commented in the code to run the code.

-3- Missing indices are prepared as a numpy array (see an example here).
+Preparation of missing indices: Missing indices are prepared as a numpy array (see example_missing_indices under examples).

-4- The tensor completion and Kriging are run to fill the missing values (see an example here).
-The output is a dictionary file having metrics and logs.
+Tensor completion and Kriging: Tensor completion and Kriging are run to fill in the missing values (see lrtm_example.py and kriging_example.py under examples).
+The output is a dictionary file containing metrics and logs.
+This part is functional using the example rasters.
+If additional dates and resolutions are needed, the corresponding rasters should be prepared as described in steps 1 and 2.

-The current codes is work for CONUS region bounded over the region by the coordinates 20N, 55N, 130W, 60W.
-Also, the converter generate rasters of resolution 0.05, 0.1, 0.25, 0.5, and 0.1.
-If a different regions and different resolution are desired the source code must be modified.
-The naming of the files are based on names at the time data were downloaded from GES DISC.
+The current code is configured for the CONUS region, bounded by the coordinates 20°N to 55°N and 130°W to 60°W. Additionally, the converter generates rasters at resolutions of 0.05, 0.1, 0.25, 0.5, and 1.0.
+If different regions or resolutions are desired, the source code must be modified.
+File naming is based on the original names when the data were downloaded from GES DISC.